Sinbad (comedian): Films and other projects

 In 1990, Sinbad did his first stand-up comedy special for HBO called Sinbad: Brain Damaged.
 The special was recorded at Morehouse College in Atlanta, Georgia.
 In 1993, Sinbad did his next stand up special in New York City's Paramount Theater at Madison Square Garden called Sinbad: Afros and Bellbottoms for which he won a 1995 Image Award.
-He was brought back in 1996 for Sinbad: Son of a Preacher Man and again in 1997, for Sinbad: Nothin' but the Funk.
+He was brought back in 1996 for Sinbad: Son of a Preacher Man, recorded at the Paramount Theatre in Denver, Colorado, and again in 1997 for Sinbad: Nothin' but the Funk.
 All of these shows have been released on VHS and DVD.

 Sinbad again won an NAACP Image Award in 1998 for his role in Sinbad's Summer Jam III: '70s Soul Music Festival.
 By 1995, Sinbad created a company called "David & Goliath Productions", that was located in Studio City.

 From 1989 to 1991, Sinbad was host of It's Showtime at the Apollo, and returned in 2005, while regular host Mo'Nique was on maternity leave.
 He hosted an episode of Soul Train that aired January 14, 1995; appeared as a contestant in an episode of Celebrity Jeopardy! in 1998; and was the emcee for the May 2000 Miss Universe Pageant.

 During the 1990s, Sinbad guest starred on an episode of Nickelodeon's All That.
 In one sketch, he played the father of recurring character Ishboo, dubbed "Sinboo".
 He also made a cameo appearance in the comedy movie Good Burger, starring Kenan & Kel, as "Mr. Wheat", a short-tempered teacher.
 His character was modeled after Gough Wheat, a past teacher of the movie's producer, Dan Schneider, at White Station High School in Memphis, Tennessee.

 He and Phil Hartman co-starred in the comedy film Houseguest, where he plays Kevin Franklin, a Pittsburgh resident who owes $50,000 to the mob.
 Hartman, as Gary Young, comments to his children that they are waiting to pick up his old college friend, who is black and he has not seen for twenty years.
 Taking who they think to be a well-known dentist home, Young's family is stabilized by Franklin's own unstable nature.
 Released January 6, 1995, the film grossed $26 million in North America.